 Greedy capitalism is the insatiable lust for more.
 Profits, not for any real purpose other than to increment their money scorecard by another dollar.

-Monetary gains sought with no ethical compass to guide it: exploiting workers, defrauding investors, cheating on taxes, stealing from the innocent, backstabbing stakeholders, insider trading, and the list goes on.
+Monetary gains sought with no ethical compass to guide it.
+This includes exploiting workers, defrauding investors, cheating on taxes, stealing from the innocent, backstabbing stakeholders, and insider trading.
+The list goes on.
 It’s no wonder practitioners of greedy capitalism receive the sneers of those who witness it.

 Yet not all capitalism is greedy.
 There are two other kinds we don’t often hear about.Capitalism is good; greed is bad.
 Join me in decrying greedy capitalism, while upholding virtue.
 Click To Tweet

 Entrepreneurial capitalism is the backbone of prosperity.
 It’s the driver of small business, those men and women with a vision to produce a product or provide a service.
 For their efforts, they dream of earning a profit to care for themselves and provide for their families.

 Yet there is a risk when entrepreneurial capitalists become too successful, when profits far exceed needs.
 Then they place themselves at risk of becoming a greedy capitalist, but there is a third option, a higher calling.

-Capitalism is good; greed is bad.
+Capitalism is good.
+Greed is bad.
 Join me in decrying greedy capitalism, while upholding the virtue of entrepreneurial capitalism and philanthropic capitalism.
 May we use money wisely to care for ourselves and benefit others.

 Wordsmith Peter DeHaan is magazine publisher by day and a writer by night.
 Visit peterdehaan.com to receive his newsletter, read his blog, or connect on social media.